LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_03.md

 App Engines provides multiple alternatives to store application data:

-* Caching through App Engine main cache
+* Caching through App Engine main cache.
-* Cloud Storage for up to 5TB
+* Cloud Storage for up to 5TB.
-* Cloud Datastore for persistent, low-latency, memory-conserving data
+* Cloud Datastore for persistent, low-latency, memory-conserving data.
-* Cloud SQL for relational database to run on persistent disk greater than 1TB
+* Cloud SQL for relational database to run on persistent disk greater than 1TB.
 * Cloud Bigtable for "no SQL" database for heavy read/write and analysis.

 App Engines also provides automatic scaling allows user to meet any demand.
 It also have load balancing which distributes compute resources in single or multiple regions close to users to meet high-availability requirements.